National T20 Cup (Afghanistan)

 The National T20 Cup, is a domestic Twenty20 cricket competition in Afghanistan, organized by the Afghanistan Cricket Board and first contested during the 2024 season.

 History

 The League was established in 2024 titled as Qosh Tepa National T20 Cup.
 Five regional teams participated in the event and it was a successful initiative by Afghanistan Cricket Board.
 The champion of the first league was Band-e-Amir Region for the inaugural edition of the tournament.

 Format

 The tournament is held as a double round-robin format with each team playing each other twice, once at its home ground and the other leg away.

-Teams

-Former teams
+List of teams participated in National T20 cup

-The following teams participated in the inaugural season:
+The following teams participated in the tournament.